Bible Trivia

 They were tired of walking

-Find out the answer in our Moses Bible Quiz
+Find this question in our Moses Bible Quiz

 Similar Bible Trivia Questions